Celebrities who own unusual properties

 Red Hot Chilli Peppers’ bassist Flea, whose real name is Michael Peter Balzary, is known to be a pretty far-out showman, and his taste in property is just as show-stopping.

-Looking like something from outer space, his retro-futurist home in the heart of La Crescenta, California is definitely one-of-a-kind.
+Looking like something from outer space, his retro-futurist home in the heart of La Crescenta, California, is one-of-a-kind.
 Let’s take a look around…

 Flea’s retro-futuristic California pad

-One of the compound's two houses, this extravagant seven-sided pad, built by AD100 architect Michael Maltzan in 2009, and seen here in images taken from this Architectural Digest video, resembles a spaceship that's just landed on the hillside.
+One of the compound's two houses, seen here in this Architectural Digest video, resembles a spaceship that's just landed on the hillside.

 Flea’s retro-futuristic California pad